Immunoglobulin A Deficiency

 What is IgA deficiency?

-saliva, tears, and breast milk.
-It seems to play a part
+It is also found in saliva, tears, and breastmilk.
+A deficiency seems to play a part

-your body’s own immune system attacks your body by mistake.
+attack your body by mistake.

 What causes IgA deficiency?

-IgA deficiency is a health problem passed down through families.
+IgA deficiency is a health problem that is passed down through families in about 1

+in 5 cases.
 This means it is genetic.
 In rare cases, it can be caused by medicines

 What are the symptoms of IgA deficiency?

-deficiency are more likely to getting frequent infections.
-These can include sinus,
+people with an IgA deficiency are more likely to get frequent infections.
+These problems

 How is IgA deficiency diagnosed?